Here's how I turned an old 1947 Westinghouse AM radio into a Bluetooth streaming speaker.

 This study seeks to replicate the results of a study originally conducted by Julian L. Schvartzman and Michael P. Wellman [12, 13] on the relative strength of eight previously proposed principled strategies for automatically bidding in a continuous double auction (CDA).
 The strategies are compared by empirical game theoretic analysis , for which results are in terms of equilibria.
 The result ...

-How do you evaluate the relative merits of reputation systems?
+How do you compare e-commerce reputation systems?
 In this paper from the winter of 2011, I take the approach of letting little computer programs decide which e-commerce market they would prefer.

 E-commerce markets are prone to cheating between participants because of the anonymity of Internet interactions and the lack of governmental jurisdictional authority to prosecute cheaters.
 For this reason, there has been much research and development into mechanisms that prevent cheating.
 Sets of mechanisms that seek to reduce or ...